Amarin_Interchangeability_Guidance_for_TDS

 Mean adhesion score

-Percentage of patch adhesion at the end of the dosing interval
+Percentage of patch adhesion at end of dosing interval

 Cumulative adhesion score